 The sternocleidomastoid is a large muscle near the front of the neck.
 It extends from just under the ear and jaw down to the collarbone.
-Pain in the sternocleidomastoid can cause neck tenderness and headaches.

 A person with sternocleidomastoid pain might notice trigger points along the side or front of the neck.
 Frequently, however, pain from this muscle radiates elsewhere, causing ear, eye, or sinus pain.